Introducing the UT Dallas Sustainable Labs Pilot Program for Academic and Research Labs

 - Research chemical alternatives that are safer and more environmentally friendly, such as the ACS Green Chemistry Institute®.

 - Consider participating in a campus mercury thermometer exchange program.
 Make sure to dispose of them properly.
-Disposal information can be found through the Hazardous Waste website under the Office of Research.
+Disposal information can be found through the Hazardous Waste page of the UTD Institutional Risk & Safety website.

 - Chemical Inventory System